yashraj3340/EXPENSE-TRACKER/README.md

 # React Expense Tracker Mini Project

-This is a simple expense tracker mini project built using React.js.
+This is a simple expense tracker mini project built using React with typescript.
 It allows users to add items to a shopping list, providing details such as name, category, and price.
 Users can also remove items from the list and view the total amount of all expenses.

 ## Features